MangoCodesStuf/Plantables/README.md

 send electricity through the soil without harming the plant, and the microcontroller will measure the amount of electricity that it receives and use that to calculate humidity.
 Soil is a great isolator, which means it's great at not letting electricity through, but when we begin to add water, electricity starts to flow.
-Too much water will give us an electricity value of around 1203 volts.
-And no water will give us around 0 volts.
+Too much water will give us an electricity value of around 0 in an analog value.
+And no water will give us around 300-400.
 It might not be exactly 0, but a low number compared to higher humidity levels.
 We can use these numbers to calculate and show humidity, finding a balance between dry and overwatered.

 ## What is Plantables like?